Blade II: Production

 Del Toro was tired of the romantic concept of "vampires being tortured Victorian heroes" and wanted vampires to be scary again.

-Del Toro chose not to alter the script too much from the ideas created by Goyer and Snipes.
+He chose not to alter the script too much from the ideas created by Goyer and Snipes.
 According to del Toro: "I wanted the movie to have a feeling of both a comic book and Japanese animation.
 I resurrected those sources and viewed them again.
-I dissected most of the dailies from the first movie; I literally grabbed about four boxes of tapes and one by one saw every single tape from beginning to end until I perfectly understood where the language of the first film came from.
-I studied the style of the first one and I think Norrington used a tremendous narrative style.
+I dissected most of the dailies from the first movie; I literally grabbed about four boxes of tapes, and one by one, saw every single tape from beginning to end until I perfectly understood where the language of the first film came from.
+I studied the style of the first one, and I think Norrington used a tremendous narrative style.
 His work is very elegant."

 Stepping back into Blade's shoes was a challenge Wesley Snipes relished: "I love playing this role.
 It's fun as an actor to test your skills at doing a sequel, to see if you can recreate something that you did".
-Peter Frankfurt added that "Wesley is Blade; so much of the character was invented by Wesley and his instincts are so spot on.
-He takes his fighting, his weapons and attitude very seriously.
+Peter Frankfurt added that "Wesley is Blade; so much of the character was invented by Wesley, and his instincts are so spot on.
+He takes his fighting, his weapons, and his attitude very seriously.
 He's incredibly focused, but he's also very cool and fun".
 Del Toro said that "Wesley knows Blade better than David Goyer, better than me, better than anyone else involved in the franchise.
-He instinctively knows what the character would and wouldn't do, and every time he twists something around, something better would come out".

-Filming took place in the Czech Republic, at Prague Studios and Barrandov Studios, as well as London from March 12, 2001, and concluded on July 2 the same year.
+He instinctively knows what the character would and wouldn't do, and every time he twists something around, something better would come out".Filming took place in the Czech Republic, at Prague Studios and Barrandov Studios, as well as London from March 12, 2001, and concluded on July 2 the same year.

 Music

-A soundtrack to the film was released on March 19, 2002, through Immortal Records and Virgin Records, and which featured collaborations between hip hop artists and electronic artists.
+A soundtrack to the film was released on March 19, 2002, through Immortal Records and Virgin Records, and featured collaborations between hip hop artists and electronic artists.
 This soundtrack appeared on four different Billboard charts, reaching number 26 on the Billboard 200.
 It spawned two singles: "Child of the Wild West" and "Mind What You Say".